-CARB estimates that implementation of the Advanced Clean Truck Regulation and the proposed Advanced Clean Fleet Regulation will result in at least 8% of the State's drayage truck population converted to zero emission by 2025.
+In order to accelerate implementation of zero emission trucks servicing the Port's marine cargo terminals, Truck Objective 1A aims to achieve 20% zero emission truck trips to TAMT and NCMT by June 30, 2026.
+The goal was established based on pairing the existing truck routes with the current state of zero emission truck technology; evaluating schedules for ZEV adoption given CARB regulations; determining infrastructure deployment; as well as development of incentives for fleets to procure vehicles.
+For example, CARB estimates that implementation of the Advanced Clean Truck Regulation and the proposed Advanced Clean Fleet Regulation will result in at least 8% of the State's drayage truck population converted to zero emission by 2025.
 These estimates consider adoption of zero emission drayage trucks given market conditions, the regulatory environment, and SB-1 legislation.
-The MCAS seeks to greatly exceed this statewide estimate by targeting 40% of truck trips to/from the Port's marine cargo terminals to be done with zero emission trucks through electrifying short-haul routes and other strategies, in collaboration with stakeholder and agency partners.
-It should be noted that while preliminary conversations with CARB staff have indicated that several trucks (such as unibody trucks and tractor-trailers equipped with a power take-off units) are likely to be exempt from the forthcoming ACF Regulation, the MCAS seeks to transition 40% of all of truck trips at both marine terminals to be performed by zero emission trucks by June 30, 2026.
+The MCAS seeks to exceed this statewide estimate by targeting 20% of truck trips to/from the Port's marine cargo terminals to be done with zero emission trucks through electrifying short-haul routes in collaboration with stakeholder and agency partners.
+It should be noted that while preliminary conversations with CARB staff have indicated that several trucks (such as unibody trucks and tractor-trailers equipped with a power take-off units) are likely to be exempt from the forthcoming ACF Regulation, the MCAS seeks to transition 20% of all of truck trips at both marine terminals to be performed by zero emission trucks by June 30, 2026.